sesam-io/ais-integration/README.rst

     "to_stern": 0,
     "mmsi": 257389600,
     "part_num": 1
   }

-Reading the section for these types of messages in more detail (http://catb.org/gpsd/AIVDM.html#_type_24_static_data_report) explains this weirdness.
-These types of messages can be multi-part!
+So, what's going on?
+Reading the section for these types of messages in more detail (http://catb.org/gpsd/AIVDM.html#_type_24_static_data_report) explained this weirdness.
+These types of messages turn out to be multi-part!
 Or rather two-part.
-So, we need to extend the ``_id`` of these types of messages to include the ``part_num`` field so we don't overwrite the first part:
+So, we need to extend the ``_id`` of these types of messages to include the ``part_num`` field so we don't overwrite the first part!

 ::